nicholasamorim/pyrad2/docs/index.md

 pyrad2 is an implementation of a RADIUS client/server as described in RFC2865.
 It takes care of all the details like building RADIUS packets, sending them and decoding responses.

+This port only supports Python 3.12+ and includes type checking along with increased test coverage.
+PRs are _very_ welcome.
+For more information on what has changed, see our [releases](https://github.com/nicholasamorim/pyrad2/releases) page.

 See the [Getting Started](/getting_started) guide for a tutorial on how to get started.